nepdavis/Diffusion_Env/README.md

-This is the test development environmet for diffusion module
+This is the test development environment for diffusion module